burke/zeus/contributing.md

 Just run `make`, which would build the go binaries to `./build` directory.
 This step might take some time to complete.

+## Releasing

+Be aware that all release builts should be done on MacOSX to include the binaries for MacOSX in the gem, when built on Linux only the linux binaries will be included and therefor zeus will not work on linux.

+* Build via normal `make`, this puts the build gem on in `rubygem/pkg/zeus-<VERSION>.gem`
+* With access to rubygems run `gem push rubygem/pkg/zeus-<VERSION>.gem`

 ## Step 5: Contributing

 Fork, branch, pullrequest!
 I'm sometimes really bad about responding to these